-Animated Atlas of of African History 1879-1992 - Brown University.
+Animated Atlas of African History 1879-2002 - Brown University.
 Gives a year-by-year presentation of selected themes in the history of Africa between 1879 and 2002.
 Toggle buttons allow you to select which thematic layers to activate.
 Choices include: Territory names, Changing boundaries, imperial rulers and political systems, Violent conflicts, Economic and demographic trends.

 The CDC hosts the Chronic Disease GIS Exchange which is “an on-line forum for public health professionals and community leaders to learn and share techniques for using GIS to enhance chronic disease prevention and treatment.”
 This site includes a Map Gallery and several GIS tutorials.

 Social Explorer provides data maps — including time series — of census data.
 Hamilton College licenses the full professional version of this website, so you can create, save and share your own projects.